ace2884/3-2-needs/mlds.md

 - Social media posts can be analyzed to detect emotions that users are expressing about a particular event or brand.
 - Customer feedback can be analyzed to understand specific emotional reactions to products or services.

-#### 4. **Intent Analysis**

-Intent analysis seeks to understand the intention behind a text.
-This type of analysis is used to identify the purpose or goal behind a user’s statement, such as making a complaint, asking for help, giving a compliment, or making a suggestion.

-**Example:**
-- In customer service, intent analysis helps in routing queries to the appropriate support teams based on the customer's intent.
-- In marketing, understanding whether a social media mention is a product inquiry, a purchase intent, or feedback.

 #### 5. **Polarity Analysis**